-- Determine the vascular plant and vertebrate animal species that occur on, and immediately adjacent to, the Project site. - Ascertain the presence of plant or animal species given special status by government agencies, with an emphasis on sensitive species or communities not covered under the Coachella Valley Multiple Species Habitat Conservation Plan (CVMSHCP). - Ascertain the existence of other significant biotic elements, corridors or communities. - Consider the site location as it relates to Conservation Areas as designated in the CVMSHCP. - If necessary and where appropriate, recommend measures to mitigate significant adverse impacts of the Project on any non-Plan-covered sensitive species and habitats determined to occur within the Project boundaries.
+Determine the vascular plant and vertebrate animal species that occur on, and immediately adjacent to, the Project site.

+- Ascertain the presence of plant or animal species given special status by government agencies, with an emphasis on sensitive species or communities not covered under the Coachella Valley Multiple Species Habitat Conservation Plan (CVMSHCP). - Ascertain the existence of other significant biotic elements, corridors or communities. - Consider the site location as it relates to Conservation Areas as designated in the CVMSHCP. - If necessary and where appropriate, recommend measures to mitigate significant adverse impacts of the Project on any non-Plan-covered sensitive species and habitats determined to occur within the Project boundaries.

 Survey methodology included literature review to determine resources that are known to exist within the general area and to determine the possible occurrence of sensitive species.
-The review included a search in the California Natural Diversity Database (updated October, 2016).
-Field surveys were initiated in September of 2016.
-Daytime field surveys were conducted on September 19, 20, and 21, 2016 and on September 26, 27, and 28, 2016 of the following week.
-Night surveys were conducted on January 26 and 27 2016.
+The review included a search in the California Natural Diversity Database.
+Field surveys were initiated in June of 2017.
+Daytime field surveys were conducted on June 16-18, 2017, and on June 23-25, 2017, of the following week.
+Night surveys were conducted on June 23 and 24, 2017.
 Animal surveys were conducted simultaneously with plant surveys.
-In addition, twenty live-animal traps (which capture animals unharmed) for large and small mammals were set within the Project site for twenty-four hour periods on September 28 and 29, 2016.
-Invertebrate sampling was conducted on the evenings of September 28 and 29, 2016.
-Three Bioquip Light Traps were used for attracting and live-capturing flying insects and some terrestrial arthropods.
+In addition, twenty live-animal traps (which capture animals unharmed) for large and small mammals were set within the Project site for twenty-four hour periods on June 23 and 24, 2017.
+Invertebrate sampling was conducted on the evenings of June 23 and 24, 2017.
+Two Bioquip Light Traps were used for attracting and live-capturing flying insects and some terrestrial arthropods.
 Black lights were the attracting mechanism with each trap powered by a 12-volt automobile battery.
 Traps were placed for maximum visibility.

-Surveys were conducted by walking north-south transects at 10-yard intervals through the Project site and 100 yards beyond the Project boundary.
-The survey techniques used during this assessment have been approved by the U.S. Fish and Wildlife Service for determining the presence or absence of the burrowing owl and desert tortoise and represents an intensive survey effort that resulted in no officially listed or federally protected species being overlooked.
+Surveys were conducted by walking north-south transects at 10-yard intervals through the Project site; no surveys were conducted beyond site boundaries due to the presence of private property to the east, west, and south.
+Surveys were conducted on property to the north of Two Bunch Palms Trail.
+The survey techniques used during this assessment have been approved by the U.S. Fish and Wildlife Service (USFWS) for determining the presence or absence of the burrowing owl and desert tortoise and represents an intensive survey effort that resulted in no officially listed or federally protected species being overlooked.

-The elevation of the Project site is approximately 962 feet above sea level.
+The elevation of the Project site is approximately 990 feet above sea level.
 The only natural topographical relief consists of sand hummocks that rise from one to two feet above their base.
-The hummocks have been formed by creosote shrubs that interrupt the flow of sand carrying wind coming from the west of the Mission Creek floodplain.
+The hummocks were formed by shrubs that interrupt the flow of sand carrying wind coming from the west off the Mission Creek floodplain.
 The environment of the Project site is included as part of the desert scrub habitat of the valley floor as described in the CVMSHCP.
-The Project specific biological assessment indicates there are no naturally occurring springs or permanent aquatic habitats in or near the Project site.
+The Project specific biological assessment indicates there are no naturally occurring springs or permanent aquatic habitats in or near the Project.
 No blue-line stream (streams or dry washes) are shown on the U.S. Geological Survey (USGS) maps for the Project site nor are there botanical indicators of such corridors.
 The biological report states that there should be no need to obtain streambed alteration permits from state or federal agencies, and no habitat evaluation or state or federal streambed alteration permits are required.